Our Complaints Policy

 What will happen next?

-- We will send you a letter acknowledging receipt of your complaint within three days of receiving it.
+- We will send you a letter acknowledging receipt of your complaint within five days of receiving it.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.